 A Better Chance (ABC) places top middle and high school students of color in highly ranked independent day schools, boarding schools and public schools.
-Students with at least a B+ average who are ranked in the to 10% of their class are eligible.
-Candidates must apply oner year in advance.
+Students with at least a B+ average who are ranked in the top 10% of their class are eligible.
+Candidates must apply one year in advance.

 Apex for Youth pairs middle and high school students, primarily Asian-Americans and recent immigrant students with mentors who meet with them twice a month, help with homework and join them in sports and games,.
 There a SAT prep program and and a general college prep program as well.

-The Double Discovery Center at Columbia University houses two educational programs serving low-income and first-generation college-bound students: Talent Search is a career and college counseling program for students in 7th to 12th grades, and Upward Bound is an intensive, year-round college preparatory program for high school students who have been underperforming.
-New applicants to Upward Bound must be in 9th or 10th grade.
+The Double Discovery Center at Columbia University houses educational programs serving low-income and first-generation college-bound students.
+Talent Search is a career and college counseling program for students in 7th-12th grade.

 Harlem Education Activities Fund (HEAF) offers intensive academic enrichment courses, test preparation, and social and personal development activities for students after school, on Saturdays and during the summer.
 The goal is to assist college-bound students from educationally and/or economically disadvantaged communities in developing intellectual and life skills.
 Programs are specific to middle and high school students.